ESMValGroup/ESMValTool_Tutorial/_episodes/conclusions.md

 - You can contribute your recipe and diagnostics back into ESMValTool.
 [Link to ep 10]
 - You can learn how to prepare observational datasets to be suitable for use by ESMValTool. [ Link to ep 11]

+> ## `What's next?`
+>
+> - Think about what you want to do with ESMValTool.
+>   - Decide what datasets you want to use.
+>   - How will you preprocess the data?
+>   - What will your diagnostic need to do?
+>   - What will your final figure show?
+{: .challenge}

 ### Where can I get more information on ESMValTool?